Cameca LEAP 4000X HR

 Sample Environment

 During operation, specimens are subjected to strong electrostatic fields required for field evaporation.
 As a result, materials must possess sufficient mechanical strength to withstand the electrostatic stress without premature fracture.
 The combination of ultrahigh vacuum, cryogenic temperatures, and high electrostatic fields defines the operational sample environment and determines material compatibility.
-Careful specimen preparation and mechanical stability are therefore essential prerequisites for successful measurements.

 Technical Specifications